ComputeCanada/mc.computecanada.dev/README.md

     ````
     > git-crypt uses your GPG private keys to try to decrypt the content of secret files.
 Make sure GPG has access to a private key that is authorized by the project.
 Otherwise, decryption will fail.

+## Authorizing users with LDAP

+This project only allows access to users that have the LDAP attribute `ccServiceAccess` set to `cc_mchub`.

 ## Running the playbook